Alban999/Computational-Methods-In-Finance/README.md

 # Computational-Methods-In-Finance

-This repository contains different cases study for the 'Computational Methods in Finance' class at Columbia University:
+This repository contains different case studies for the 'Computational Methods in Finance' class at Columbia University:

 - Case study 1: Study of the Black-Scholes framework for specific parameters.
 - Case study 2: Study of the pricing of an up-and-out call.
 Explicit-implicit finite difference scheme to solve PIDE.